Pike County DUI Guide

 While Georgia DUI laws are consistent statewide, some county-specific procedures may exist.

-- Typical Bail Amounts in Pike County: While bail amounts vary, first-time DUI offenses in Pike County typically have a bail amount ranging from $1,000 to $2,500.
+- Typical Bail Amounts in Pike County: First-time DUI offenses in Pike County typically have a bail amount ranging from $1,000 to $2,500.
 The exact amount depends on the specifics of the arrest and any aggravating factors.